Disclaimer: Rights to the characters and settings held by Whedon, Disney, and whoever the heck owns the Stargate stuff.

 The armor helped her breathe, dispensed medications into her bloodstream, protected the pale, syntho-organic skin that had replaced her own carbonized epidermis.
 A web of microscopic fibers had largely supplanted her ravaged nervous system, and only dozens of surgeries and the near-infinite resources of the Empire had allowed her to avoid multiple amputations and cybernetic limb replacements.
-Taleene was every bit as strong and quick and graceful as she had been before that disastrous duel, but her rebuilt body would never have the stamina it had once possessed.
+Taleene was every bit as beautiful, quick, and graceful as she had been before that disastrous duel, but her rebuilt body would never have the strength or the stamina it had once possessed.

 And yet, where the body failed, the mind found a way.